StandardBrian/IT-Projects/setting-up-virtualbox-win10.md

 - Aimed to build a portfolio piece that shows I can set up test environments, a skill for troubleshooting tickets.

 ## Notes (What I Learned)
-- **Fix**: Had an issue entering windows setup the first time booting.
+- Had an issue entering windows setup the first time booting.
 It was trying to boot off the floppy drive